Events and News

 We ran our fingers round the dips and elevations of a plaster model and talked about our ‘circle’ objects that we had found or bought or been given by family and friends, objects that mean something to us.

-See some exObjects creative writing here
+See some of the exObjects creative writing here

 –––––––––––––––––––––––––––